-So, you’re looking for buying a drone in 2018 which is right for you and fulfill your requirements.
+So, you’re looking to buy a drone in 2019 which is right for you and fulfill your requirements.
 While the prices of drones differ, your decision for purchase should basically be dependent on your level of expertise and the purpose for which you’re buying a drone.
 This drone buying guide would make your decisions easier and better.

 Firstly, we shall talk about the different classes of drones available in markets.
 Drones in each category are built with different functions and serve specific purposes.

 Types of Drones

 These are basic drones mostly suited for the enthusiasts.
 If you’ve never had any experience flying drones, these are just perfect for you.
 It gets you acquainted with the basics, whetting your appetite for drones.
 They also are not expensive and can endure minimal crashes, with their spare parts readily available.
 Generally, these drones just set the pace for your endeavors in drone flying.

 Because they are more professional with better features, camera drones are more expensive than the toy or hobby drones.
 These drones are especially built for aerial photography and allow wonderful footages of places or events to be taken.